DevanB/griditize/README.md

 - `tagName`: (string) HTML element that row compiles into.
 Defaults to `div`.

-### `Col`
+### `Column`
-`Col` is the component used to denote how wide you want a column to be in a row, how offset that column should be in that row, and the direction in which the content flows in the column. `Col` accepts several props:
+`Column` is the component used to denote how wide you want a column to be in a row, how offset that column should be in that row, and the direction in which the content flows in the column. `Column` accepts several props:

 - `xsmall`: (`oneOf([number, bool])`) The number of columns wide at the xsmall viewport, or a boolean to tell the column to auto size it's width at the xsmall viewport.